Why an HTML image alt text doesn't show on hover

 <img alt="Example of alt text" title="Example of title text" src="https://www.computerhope.com/logo.gif">

-If you are using Mozilla Firefox or Google Chrome, the first example displays no balloon text with just the alt tag in the code.
-However, adding the title tag, as seen in the second example, displays balloon text when the mouse hovers over the image.
+If you are using Mozilla Firefox or Google Chrome, the first example displays no balloon text with only an alt attribute in the code.
+However, adding the title attribute, as seen in the second example, displays balloon text when the mouse hovers over the image.